CrossRef/logppj/README.md

 Then:

   1. Put at least 3 months' log files in `/path/to/base/dir/logs`
-  2. Run `java -jar dist/Main.jar process /path/to/base/dir` to parse those log files
+  2. Run `java -jar dist/Main.jar process /path/to/base/dir` to parse those log files.
+Takes a couple of hours.
-  3. Run `java -jar dist/Main.jar aggregate /path/to/base/dir`
+  3. Run `java -jar dist/Main.jar aggregate /path/to/base/dir`.
+Takes a couple of hours.
-  4. Run `java -jar dist/Main.jar analyze /path/to/base/dir`
+  4. Run `java -jar dist/Main.jar analyze /path/to/base/dir`.
+Takes 12 seconds.
   5. Enjoy output in `/path/to/base/dir/analyzed`
   6. If more log files come in:
     1. Put new month's log files in in `/path/to/base/dir/logs`